radavies/boarding/README.md

 * 0 = Space empty
 * X = Space taken by one passenger
-* M = Space taken by multiple passenger (only allowed in isle when a row must shuffle to allow a passenger into a seat)
+* M = Space taken by multiple passengers (only allowed in isle when a row must shuffle to allow a passenger into a seat)

+At the end of a run the number of steps for each boarding is displayed.
+Typically outside in appears to be significantly better than any other method.
+The commonly used zone method is typcially quite a poor performer, ranking simillarly to fully random.

+**Map Example**

 [000][X][000]